Netherlands national football team: Rivalries

 Deeply rooted in anti-German sentiment due to the occupation of the Netherlands by Germany during World War II, the Netherlands' long-time football rival is Germany.
-Beginning in 1974, when the Netherlands lost the 1974 World Cup to West Germany in the finals, the rivalry between the two nations has become one of the best-known in international football.
+Beginning in 1974, when the Netherlands lost the 1974 World Cup to West Germany in the final, the rivalry between the two nations has become one of the best-known in international football.

 To a lesser extent, the Netherlands maintains a rivalry with their other neighbour, Belgium; a Belgium–Netherlands fixture is referred to as a Low Countries derby.
-They have played in 126 matches as of September 2022 with the two competing against each other regularly between 1905 and 1964.
+They have played in 129 matches as of September 2022 with the two competing against each other regularly between 1905 and 1964.
 This has diminished due to the rise of semi-professional football.

 In recent years, the Netherlands has also developed a intercontinental rivalry with Argentina.

+Recently known from the 2022 World Cup quarter-final match in Qatar, the match became known as the Battle of Lusail.

+Another rivalry that has been developing in recent times is against Spain.
+Although not seen as intense by both sides in the past, matches like the 2010 FIFA World Cup, 2014 FIFA World Cup, and Nations League have helped make this rivalry grow.

 Media coverage

-The Netherlands national football team matches have broadcast on Nederlandse Omroep Stichting which includes all friendlies, Nations League and World Cup qualifiers.
+The Netherlands are broadcast on Nederlandse Omroep Stichting which includes all friendlies, Nations League matches and World Cup qualifiers.
 The newest contract is a seven-year deal until 2027.

 Home stadium

 The Netherlands national team does not have a national stadium but plays mostly at the Johan Cruyff Arena in Amsterdam.
-It played host to its first Netherlands international game back in 1997, a 1998 World Cup qualification match against San Marino which the Netherlands won 4–0.
-It was formally called the Amsterdam Arena until 2018 when it was renamed in memory of Johan Cruyff.
+It played host to its first competitive Netherlands international match back in 1997, a 1998 World Cup qualification match against San Marino which the Netherlands won 4–0, after hosting a friendly match between The Netherlands and Brazil in 1996, which ended in a 2-2 draw.
+The stadium was formally called the Amsterdam Arena until 2018 when it was renamed in memory of Johan Cruyff.

-Over the last few years, De Kuip in Rotterdam has hosted matches more regularly.
-Occasionally, matches take place at Philips Stadion in Eindhoven and the De Grolsch Veste in Enschede.
+Over the last few years, De Kuip in Rotterdam has hosted matches regularly and historically very often.
+Occasionally, matches take place at Philips Stadion in Eindhoven and also sometimes at the De Grolsch Veste in Enschede.

 Results and fixtures

-The following matches were played or are scheduled to be played by the national team in the past or in the upcoming 12 months.
-The time in the Netherlands is shown unless the match is in a different time zone.